Sensorineural hearing loss: Noise

 An increase of 6 dB represents a doubling of the SPL, or energy of the sound wave, and therefore its propensity to cause ear damage.
 Because human ears hear logarithmically, not linearly, it takes an increase of 10 dB to produce a sound that is perceived to be twice as loud.
-Ear damage due to noise is proportional to sound intensity, not perceived loudness, so it's misleading to rely on subjective perception of loudness as an indication of the risk to hearing, i.e. it can significantly underestimate the danger.
+Ear damage due to noise is proportional to sound intensity, not perceived loudness, so it is misleading to rely on subjective perception of loudness as an indication of the risk to hearing, i.e. it can significantly underestimate the danger.

 While the standards differ moderately in levels of intensity and duration of exposure considered safe, some guidelines can be derived.

 The safe amount of exposure is reduced by a factor of 2 for every exchange rate (3 dB for NIOSH standard or 5 dB for OSHA standard) increase in SPL.
 For example, the safe daily exposure amount at 85 dB (90 dB for OSHA) is 8 hours, while the safe exposure at 94 dB(A) (nightclub level) is only 1 hour.
 Noise trauma can also cause a reversible hearing loss, called a temporary threshold shift.
-This typically occurs in individuals who are exposed to gunfire or firecrackers, and hear ringing in their ears after the event (tinnitus).
+This typically occurs in individuals who are exposed to gunfire or firecrackers and hear ringing in their ears after the event (tinnitus).